vudayani/spring-ai-mcp-workshop/mcp-server-demo/README.md

 You will be able to see the available tools (`getCurrentDate`, `getOnCallSupportByDate`) and interact with them.

+### 4. Connect with `mcp-client-demo`:
+Now that we have our custom MCP server, let's see how it integrates with a real Spring Boot application.
+This demonstrates how our custom on-call server provides tools that can be consumed by any MCP-compatible client.

+Follow the steps from [Option A: Connecting via STDIO](https://github.com/vudayani/spring-ai-mcp-workshop/blob/main/mcp-client-demo/README.md#option-a-connecting-via-stdio) to connect this server to the `mcp-client-demo` application we built previously.
 ---

 ## Part 2: Running in HTTP Mode